Modes of convergence: Series of functions on a topological abelian group

 Normal convergence is convergence of the series of non-negative real numbers obtained by taking the uniform (i.e. "sup") norm of each function in the series (uniform convergence of $\Sigma|g_k|$).
 In Banach spaces, pointwise absolute convergence implies pointwise convergence, and normal convergence implies uniform convergence.

 For functions defined on a topological space, one can define (as above) local uniform convergence and compact (uniform) convergence in terms of the partial sums of the series.
 If, in addition, the functions take values in a normed linear space, then local normal convergence (local, uniform, absolute convergence) and compact normal convergence (absolute convergence on compact sets) can be defined.

 Normal convergence implies both local normal convergence and compact normal convergence.
 And if the domain is locally compact (even in the weakest sense), then local normal convergence implies compact normal convergence.

 Functions defined on a measure space

 If one considers sequences of measurable functions, then several modes of convergence that depend on measure-theoretic, rather than solely topological properties, arise.
 This includes pointwise convergence almost-everywhere, convergence in p-mean and convergence in measure.
 These are of particular interest in probability theory.

+Index

+Note that each of the following types of objects is a special case of types preceding it: sets, topological spaces, uniform spaces, topological abelian groups (TAG), normed vector spaces, Euclidean spaces, and the real/complex numbers.
+The following is a list of modes of convergence ...